 In what subject areas does Denver Teacher Residency prepare aspiring teachers?

-- DTR trains teachers in four different areas: Elementary Education (K-5) in English and/or Spanish; Special Education (K-12) in English and/or Spanish; and Secondary Education (6-12) in Mathematics or Science.
+- DTR trains teachers in four different areas: Elementary Education (K-6) in English or Spanish; Special Education (K-12); and Secondary Education (6-12) in Mathematics or Science.

 In what grade will I teach as a resident?